 Benjamin is a core team member at Between the Bars, a paper based blogging platform for people who are incarcerated.
 Intellectually, he has been greatly influenced by the work of constructionist learning theorists such as Seymour Papert and Mitch Resnick, the design philosophies of John Maeda and Erik Von Hippel, and Ben Shneiderman’s vision for the future of computing, Genex.
 He has been deeply inspired by the communities created at Sprout and the MIT Center for Civic Media.
 In coding, Benjamin enjoys working with processing.js, d3, and node,js applications.

 Tom has been an educator, activist and champion of civic engagement for most of his adult life – he did his first voter registration campaign in 1972.
 Tom has started or led twelve nonprofit enterprises in the arts, community development and civic engagement.
 In 1994 Tom organized “42nd Ward Citizens for Chicago’s Future,” a grassroots effort that was part of a successful regional coalition to stop the expansion of casino gambling into Chicago.
 He was the founder of the Community Arts Program at Peoples Housing that combined cultural programming with training and micro-enterprise.
 He has been fighting privatization and leading efforts to inform citizens about the true state of local government finance, corruption and service quality.
-He was a co-founder of Protect Our Parks, which litigated successfully to stop the Latin School from privatizing part of Lincoln Park in 2007, He was a co-leader of No Games Chicago, which was an all-volunteer citizen’s effort that worked to defeat the bid for the 2016 Olympics.
+He was a co-founder of Protect Our Parks, which litigated successfully to stop the Latin School from privatizing part of Lincoln Park in 2008.
+In 2009 he was a co-leader of No Games Chicago, which was an all-volunteer citizen’s effort that worked to defeat the bid for the 2016 Olympics.
 In 2010 he was the Green Party candidate for Cook County Board President.
 He teaches classes on creativity, public policy and civic engagement for several local universities.
+On July 4, 2014 Tom launched The Public Defender Campaign, a completely crowd-led and funded effort to stop privatization and expand public service in Chicago.
 Follow @tomstee.
 LinkIn with Tom.
+Connect on Facebook.

 Shawn is the McCormick Foundation Civics Program resident scholar where he serves as the in-house content expert and voice of program through public speaking and original scholarship.
 Before joining the McCormick Foundation, he served as a social studies teacher at the high school level, where he taught American Government, Economics, American History and Chicago History to juniors and seniors at Community High School in West Chicago.
 He also served as the faculty sponsor of the Junior State of America chapter and the Fed Challenge Team.
 Healy previously taught at Sheboygan North High School in Wisconsin from 1999-2001 and also coached football, basketball and track.
 A 2001 James Madison Fellow from the State of Wisconsin, he holds an MA from the University of Illinois at Chicago in political science and earned a bachelor’s degree with distinction in Political Science, History and Secondary Education from the University of Wisconsin at Madison.
 Healy is currently a doctoral candidate within the Political Science Department at the University of Illinois at Chicago specializing in American and urban politics.